StargazerX0/tp/docs/UserGuide.md

 6. Follow the game instructions to start playing.
 7. Your game progress will be auto saved in the `data` folder as `PlayerProfile.json`.

+>[!Note]
+> * The game would prompt you to enter your action during the game.
+> * If you are stuck, you can use the `help` command to see a list of commands that you can use.
+> * For advanced user, only normal modification is allowed.
+Extreme data modification may result in game progress reset.

 ## Features